cschweda/cschweda-webpack-template/README.md

 ## Deleted:
 - Google Analytics info.
 In my case, I insert the info via the `vue-router`.

-For usage info, please see below
+For usage info, please see below.

 ---